 - University of South Africa (UNISA) Centre for Business Management Tel: 012 352 4170 / 4383 www.unisa.ac.za/cbm Short Learning Programmes (SLPs) that prepare learners for the business world in a quick and effective manner.

 Note: Marketing Diplomas and Modules are offered at various colleges and universities.
-Find details of the other universities in the “Agricultural education and training” chapter.
+Find details of some of these institutions in the “Agricultural education and training” chapter.

 Websites and publications